fluffy-critter/novembeat.com/content/faq/6 how to get featured.md

 * Message me on [Mastodon](https://queer.party/@fluffy) or [Twitter](https://twitter.com/fluffy)
 * Carrier pigeon

-SoundCloud playlists are preferred, but anything that's easy to embed or link to is fine.
+SoundCloud playlists are preferred, but anything that's easy to embed or link to is fine (for example, a BandCamp album, a YouTube playlist, or even a Twitter thread or whatever).

 And of course, if you release an album with your Novembeat output, absolutely let me know!

+Please note that I maintain this website more or less by hand (there's no Algorithm or Discovery) so it might take a while for things to show up, and I'm not going to update it every time you post a new track.